webqit/oohtml/README.md

       └── body:
     ```

-    While, in all, saving the requesting code that "admin" work!
+    While, in all, the requesting code is saved that "admin" work!

 </details>

-**-->** *all of which gives us the imperative equivalent of declarative context-based features like HTMLImports and Data Binding*:
+**-->** *all of which gives us a standardized API underneath context-based features in HTML - like HTMLImports and Data Binding*:

 ```html
 <div contextname="vendor1">